syedsaadh/StockHawk/README.md

 # Stock Hawk

 This is the code for project 3 in Udacity's [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).
+This app helps user to find the stock prices and keep track of history of stock prices with intutive graph.

 # Screenshots
 ![Alt text](/Screenshots/Screen1.jpeg?raw=true "Screen")